hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 - When someone submits a pull request/merge request to a branch from another branch in the same repository, Terraform Cloud performs a speculative plan with the contents of the request and links to the results on the PR's page.

-  * This helps you avoid merging PRs that cause plan failures.
+  * This helps you avoid merging PR's that cause apply failures.

 ---
 name: solo-collaboration-with-tfe
 # Enabling the Collaboration Workflow
-## VCS and TFE
+## Individuals

 When Users start with Terraform Open Source they follow a local development cycle that includes the following steps;